breithbarbot/Home-XAMPP/README.md

 # Web projects homepage
-> A simple web server for windows with Nginx, PHP, MariaDB/PostgreSQL and phpMyAdmin
+> A simple web server for windows with Apache/Nginx, PHP, MariaDB and phpMyAdmin

 <br>